org-tigris-jsapar/jsapar/docs/basics_schema.md

 # The schema
 The schema is what describes the structure of the input or output data.
 The same schema can be used for both parsing and composing.
-Usually the easiest way to work with a schema is to use the XML format but you may also create a schema directly in java code.
+Usually the easiest way to work with a schema is to use the XML format, but you may also create a schema directly in java code.
 The documentation below is however based on the XML form.
 The example below describes a simple schema for a CSV file taken from the first example above.
 ```xml